AconCavy/cp-template-csharp/README.md

 dotnet run -p ./Tasks
 ```

-Or, you can execute the tests.
+And, you can execute the tests.

 ```sh
 dotnet test